Tuvalu national rugby union team

 The Tuvalu national rugby union team is the national team of the third tier rugby union playing nation of Tuvalu.
 The team made its full international debut in the 2019 Oceania Cup.
 Rugby union in Tuvalu is administered by the Tuvalu Rugby Union.

-Nauru has yet to qualify for the Rugby World Cup.
+Tuvalu has yet to qualify for the Rugby World Cup.

 Results

 Note the winning team is given first.